 In 2005, the family made a move to Salt Spring Island.
 This allowed LeeAnn more time to focus on her work and craftsmanship where she concentrated her efforts on earthenware clay and the finishing/glazing technique of Terra Sigillata.
 Though the original plan was to stay for a year, they fell in love with the West Coast, and particularly the island of Salt Spring, where they work and play today.

 Currently, LeeAnn’s ceramic work has evolved to become more sculptural and she is working with Cone 6 clay, which is providing to be both challenging and satisfying.
 Though she very much enjoys other mediums such as paint and charcoal drawing, clay is truly the one that has her heart, and where most of her creative energy is focused.
-She enjoys meeting new people and selling her work through her home studio.
-Last year, she participated in "Salt Spring in the City" in Vancouver, and created a joint show with fellow artist and photographer Michael Levy in September at the Salt Spring Gallery of Fine Art.
+She enjoys meeting new people and selling her work through her home studio, and at the following galleries.

 My work in clay investigates the symmetry and beauty of nature and the joy of the creative process.
 The work involves the close exploration of plants; their texture, symmetry and complex structures.
-Mathematical ratios in nature, and particularly Fibbonacci numbers and the Golden Mean are keen interests, and reflect in my work.
+Mathematical ratios in nature, and particularly Fibonacci numbers and the Golden Mean are keen interests, and reflect in my work.
 A new series of microscopic undersea and fossil work is unfolding, and I am creating a new series of glazes to compliment this work.
-Currently, microscopic algae called Diatoms are my main focus, and it is challenging and delightful to attempt to re-create these incredible forms.
-By changing the scale, I hope to show others the beauty I see in this miraculous but tiny plant life.
+Currently, Diatoms, a type of microscopic algae are my main focus, and it is challenging and delightful to attempt to re-create these incredible forms.
+By changing the scale, I hope to show others the beauty I see in this tiny, miraculous plant life.

 Clay is a valuable medium for my exploration due to it’s history.
 It is a tactile, natural material which has long been used to create items of use, purpose, and wonder.
+In my recent functional work, I am referencing the Jomon pottery of Ancient Japan, and Greek geometric pottery.
 The glazes that I create are chosen to reflect the natural colours that are found in plants and flowers, shells and fossils.
-The work of ceramic artist Joan Bruneau influences my work in it’s celebration of the volume and color of plants and people.
-The careful consideration of the photographs of Karl Blossfeldt are also visual inspirations for me.
+The work of ceramic artists Hans Coper, Joan Bruneau, and local artist Judy Weeden have been instrumental in my growth as an artist.
+The careful consideration in the photographs of Karl Blossfeldt are also visual inspirations for me.

-In creating my work, I strive to present to others the beauty and mystery I see in nature, and, in particular, the small-scale details of plants that cannot be enjoyed until a careful investigation and consideration takes place.
+In creating my work, I strive to present to others the beauty and mystery I see in nature, and, in particular, the small-scale details of plants that are enjoyed when one takes the time to admire closely and carefully.